jeqcho/in-context-language-learning/30-Jan-20/README.md

 - I will sbatch another pair and see if the diff is significant.

 Also will sbatch a large run to scan over update_freq.
 Sent.

+# Feb 11

+Changing test frequency does change the exact loss.
+Let's try to see if this is a bug.

+I don't think setting inference_mode will solve this bug, since we don't use gradients anyways.
+Let's see what `from_summaries` does.
+Is it affected by `predict_proba`?

+Pretty much so.
+It calls `forward_backward` under the hood.

+Idea: clear the things set by `forward_backward` after we eval.
+This is similar to how if we run `from_summaries` twice consecutively, there will be nan.
+Let's check `from_summaries`.

+It seems that this is achieved with `reset_cache`.

+Let me run a run that only does a test after 20 epochs, and compare that to one that tests every epoch but uses `reset_cache`.
+It is hoped that they will agree on epoch 20.

+Note, if we use E-100 and B-1024, there's 72.7 batches per epoch.

+The `reset_cache` doesn't look too promising, since its trajectory is similar to one without `reset_cache`.
+Hmm, I take that back.
+What matters is actually the std.

+TODO: check if the "more frequent updates lead to faster convergence but same terminal loss" phenomena holds in higher H and E.

+TODO: use the more frequest updates optimization to train bigger H and E.

+Surprisingly, the std doesn't match between the `reset_cache` and the one reported after 20 epochs.

+TODO: check the reset cache test every 2 epoch vs reset cache every 1 epoch.

+# Feb 12

+There's a diff in std between heck the reset cache test every 2 epoch vs reset cache every 1 epoch, so reset_cache didn't achieve what we have hoped.

+Another experiment: run a run with very minimal training vs very minimal training + extensive test, and see if their test loss differs.
+If not, then it is probably safe.

+It doesn't seem like testing should affect the training, since `forward_backward` doesn't set the internals.

+Ignore the discrepancy for now.

+Scan update_freq for H-500 E-200.
+First I scan for batch_size.

+Maximized for H-500
+EMISSIONS=(100 200 300 400 500)
+BATCH_SIZES=(256 256 256 256 256)

+# Feb 13

+Experiments yesterday suggest that higher `update_freq` learns the global minimum by converging below that of lower `update_freq`, but also comes at converging slower.

+There is also evidence of a phase transition in switching of the local minimum to the global minimum by varying batch sizes (batch sizes are essentially `update_freq`).

+It will be interesting to see if `H-500-E-200` with `update_freq-all` will plateau at the same loss with `update_freq-8,16,32` or if it will go below it.

+Will schedule a 24h to pick up from the 10 h mark.

+First, the model saved should have the epoch of that save in the filename, instead of the max epoch desired.

+Let me edit the file name for the model manually first.

+It turns out we didn't save it, because it only gets saved after all epochs are run.

+This also means that the file names are all correct.

+I will edit the code to introduce checkpointing every x epochs.